yucissy/virtues/README.rst

 Getting Started
 -----

-First things first: Create a list of virtues you'd like to track for yourself.
-Run the command
+Create a list of virtues you'd like to track with the command

     $ virtues init